SchrodingersGat/KiBoM/README.md

 If the script is run with the flag *--variant test*, then C1, C2 and R1 will be loaded.

 If the script is run with the flags *--variant production,test*, then C2 and R1 will be loaded.

+If the script is run with the flags *--variant production;test;production,test*, then three separate BoMs will be generated one as though it had been run with *--variant production*, one for *--variant test*, and one for *--variant production,test*.

 ### Regular Expression Matching